Winter Dormancy – The Great Plant Snooze 🌿❄️

 So… Your Carnivorous Plant Suddenly Looks Like It’s Dying?

 This is usually the moment when new Carnie parents start to panic – and it takes every ounce of self-control not to dial 9-1-1.
-It’s also around this time that my inbox starts filling up with messages that go something like this:
+It’s also around this time that my inbox starts filling up with messages: ““Lee… I think my plant is dying!!!
+What am I doing wrong? 😭”

 Is My Plant Dead or Just Dormant ❓